-DHCD strongly encourages that Subgrantees provide intake for clients outside of normal business hours, when needed.
-Subgrantees are required to maintain accessible intake sites, home visit capacity, general publicity, bilingual assistance for applicants, and use of existing networks to reach target households.
+Subgrantees are also required to maintain accessible intake sites, home visit capacity, general publicity, bilingual assistance for applicants, and use of existing networks to reach target households.
 The use of mail recertification reduces the need and demand for home visits to elderly and disabled households.